PURPOSE OF THIS POLICY

 - Conflict with reasonable restrictions on signage, display, erection of structures, sound amplification, or other aspects of the event that would unreasonably interfere with the health or safety of persons, protection of property, access, traffic, or the peaceful, orderly operations of the campus; or

-Upon the request of any person who is aggrieved by a decision regarding a reservation for or use of a designated public forum, the decision may be reviewed by the Director of Campus Activities, and, if the objection is not resolved, then by the Executive Director of the Lory Student Center, whose decision is final.
+Upon the request of any person who is aggrieved by a decision regarding a reservation for or use of a public forum, the decision may be reviewed by the Assistant Director for Lory Student Center Event Planning Services or their designee, and, if the objection is not resolved, then by the Executive Director of the Lory Student Center, whose decision is final.

-Where a Registered Student Organization wishes to solicit donations for international humanitarian efforts/natural disasters (e.g., earthquake, hurricane or flood relief efforts), that Organization must receive prior approval from the Lory Student Center Governing Board.
+Solicitation of charitable donations is considered commercial speech.
+Where a Registered Student Organization wishes to solicit donations, other than in the LSC Flea Market, for large-scale humanitarian efforts/natural disasters (e.g., earthquake, hurricane or flood relief efforts), that Organization must receive prior approval from the Lory Student Center Event Planning Services.
 Approval is granted only for very extreme circumstances and when well-coordinated with campus departments and organizations.
+If the approval is denied, an appeal may be filed with the Executive Director of the Lory Student Center by submitting a written request no more than seven university business days after the denial.
+The decision of the Executive Director will be final.

 LSC Flea Market

-The LSC Flea Market is a Designated Public Forum that is limited to pre-approved commercial activities in accordance with the Flea Market Guidelines (available on the LSC web site).
+The LSC Flea Market is available for pre-approved commercial activities in accordance with the Flea Market Policies.
 All commercial solicitations, presentations, signage, displays, distribution of literature, and events are prohibited unless sponsored by a registered student organization or other campus academic or administrative unit and pre-approved by the Campus Activities Director, or designated coordinator.
+Organizations may also be requested to seek the express approval of the University Special Events Advisory Group (USEAG).

-While the University’s public areas are open to all for expressive activities, whether planned or spontaneous, all events and gatherings on campus, whether or not scheduled in advance, must be for the purposes of carrying out lawful activities without undue disruption of the campus’ operations, and without harming or creating a threat of harm to persons or property.
+While the University’s public areas are open to all for expressive activities, including any student forum available to enrolled students, whether planned or spontaneous, all events and gatherings on campus, whether or not scheduled in advance, must be for the purposes of carrying out lawful activities without undue disruption of the campus’ operations, without harming or creating a threat of harm to persons or property, and in compliance with this policy and the CSU Policy: Special Events on University Property.
 Nothing in this Policy shall be construed to limit or constrain the duties and authority of the University, nor law enforcement authorities, to maintain order and protect public safety.
-Contact the Director of Campus Activities if free speech assemblies are desired at locations other than the LSC Plaza so that assistance can be provided in avoiding scheduling conflicts, and protecting the safety of the campus community.
+Contact Facilities Management if free speech assemblies are desired at locations other than the LSC Plaza so that assistance can be provided in avoiding scheduling conflicts, and protecting the safety of the campus community.

 Demonstrations, amplified sound, and signage are prohibited in all non-public areas, as is any activity that interferes with academic or operational functions.
 Demonstrators refusing to vacate premises upon request are subject to arrest under applicable municipal and state laws and may be subject to disciplinary action by the University.
 Commercial expression is prohibited in non-public areas, except as provided above.